flynn-nrg/tornado-amiga/manual/Music.md

 No demo would be complete without a soundtrack.
 Tornado provides two ways to play music:

 * Old school [Amiga modules](https://modarchive.org/index.php?article-modules) using [The Player](http://www.pouet.net/prod.php?which=64049) by Sahara Surfers.
-* Lossless compressed stereo 8bit audio up to 28150Hz.
+* DDPCM compressed stereo 14bit audio up to 22050Hz.

 Using modules
 ---------------------